 Preparation

-1. Chop and peel the pumpkin into roughly 1 inch pieces.
+1. Peel and chop the pumpkin to roughly 1 inch pieces.
 Take two cups of such pieces (roughly 220 grams).

-Discard the stringy inner portion. (you can save the pumpkin seeds, wash and dry them and use as a snack or as additions to other recipes)
+Discard the stringy inner portion, but consider saving the pumpkin seeds; you can wash and dry them and use as a a snack or as additions to other recipes!

-While the pumpkin is cooking, you can slice the nuts and powder the green cardamoms, grate the nutmeg and keep them ready.
+While the pumpkin is cooking, you can slice the nuts, powder the green cardamoms, and grate the nutmeg and keep them aside for later.

-3. Then strain the cooked pumpkin and discard the water.
-You can use this strained water to make dals, in gravies, soups or for kneading rotis or paratha dough.
+3. Strain the cooked pumpkin and discard the water (or use it to make dals, in curries, soups or for kneading roti or paratha dough).

 4. Now, mash the cooked pumpkin pieces using a fork or potato masher.

-7. Once the milk comes to a boil, simmer and keep stirring it now and again taking the ladle deep into the pan, touching the bottom.
+7. Once the milk comes to a boil, simmer and keep stirring it every so often and making sure to scrape along the bottom of the pan with your spoon.

 This is to avoid the milk browning at the base.
 Continue cooking the milk this way for 5 minutes.